-Barry F. Cohen, Ph.D. is the Chief Strategy Officer at PTC.
+Barry F. Cohen, Ph.D. is the chief strategy officer (CSO) at PTC.
 In this position, Dr. Cohen drives strategy development and alignment across the company.
-He is responsible for PTC’s corporate strategy, corporate development and human resource organizations.
-Dr. Cohen also leads PTC’s global academic programs and corporate marketing organizations.
+He is responsible for PTC’s corporate strategy, corporate development and PTC’s global academic programs.

 Dr. Cohen joined PTC in January 1998 when PTC acquired Computervision.
 Prior to the acquisition, he served with Computervision for four years as senior vice president for human development and organizational productivity.
 Before joining Computervision, Dr. Cohen was the president of Possibilities Inc., an executive consulting firm specializing in organizational change and executive coaching, where he served for thirteen years.